victorpessoa01/victorpessoa01/README.md

 ## English 🇺🇸

-I am a Catholic developer, focused on sacred projects but always open to exploring other areas.
-Currently, I am studying Software Engineering at **Jala University**, with my main priority being backend development, aiming to become Full Stack in the future.
+Currently, I am studying Software Engineering at **Jala University**, with my main priority being frontend development, aiming to become Full Stack in the future.

 I am currently studying technologies such as **Nuxt.js**, **TypeScript**, **JavaScript**, **Vue.js**, **PostgreSQL**, and **Vuetify**, gaining hands-on experience through personal projects and continuous learning.
 I’ve been working on my professional portfolio and a future online platform for Catholic books.